acailic/software-interview-prep/topics/javascript.md

 </details>

-### 5. List out the different ways an HTML element can be accessed in a Javascript code. :star:
+### 5. List out the different ways an HTML element can be accessed in a Javascript code.

 <details>
     <summary>